Uberspace/lab/source/guide_ethercalc.rst

 .. note:: Check the update feed_ regularly to stay informed about the newest version.

-To get the latest version of Ethercalc you can use the ``npm`` package manager:
+To get the latest version of EtherCalc you can use the ``npm`` package manager:

 ::